 LOST PARIS OF THE WEST INDIES: CREATIVE RESPONSES TO THE 1902 ERUPTION OF MARTINIQUE’S MONT PELEÉ VOLCANO.
-Liverpool (UK): Liverpool University Press, forthcoming.
+Liverpool (UK): Liverpool University Press, forthcoming/in progress.

 The project explores the literature written in the wake of the eruption of the Mont Pelée volcano and the destruction of the city of St. Pierre.
 From early texts like Marie Bally-Dufrénois’ Éruptions du Mont Pelé en 1902, lettres d’une fiancée to Patrick Chamoiseau’s Texaco, it looks at the eruption as the before/after of Martinican literature.

 EXTINCTIONS: COLONIALISM, BIODIVERSITY AND THE NARRATIVES OF THE CARIBBEAN.
-Liverpool, UK: Liverpool University Press, forthcoming.
+Liverpool, UK: Liverpool University Press, forthcoming/in progress.

 My overarching question in this study is how biodiversity losses have shaped visions of the Caribbean region across a broad spectrum of narratives—and how these narratives force us to reconsider what it means to be “postcolonial” in a new century in which Caribbean writers have begun to ponder the potential extinction of Caribbean islands and peoples due to global warming, continued deforestation, galloping desertification, and rising sea levels.
 The study, therefore, focuses on past animal extinctions and currently endangered species, using specific cases to illustrate spaces where political, economic, cultural and biological “narratives” intersect and their importance for understanding the impact of colonial and neo-colonial/neo-liberal policies on Caribbean environments.
 The case studies illustrate how quickly and devastatingly the Columbian encounter evolved into an ecological revolution—an “an abrupt and qualitative break with the process of environmental and social change that had developed in situ” (Melville).
 Facing catastrophic habitat collapse, island ecologies experienced “substantial species’ loss” from the earliest stages of colonization (Miller).
 This ecological revolution can be measured in terms of biodiversity losses that have erased thousands of flora and fauna species in the region, some dating back to the earliest decades of the Indies’ colonization and conquest.